 For example, a very popular ETF is the SPY (SPDR S&P 500 Trust ETF) which aims to track the S&P 500 index.
 Composed of diversified assets in different fields such as technology, financial services, or healthcare, this ETF has become one of the most popular in the world and one of the best-rated.
 Over 10 years, the SPY has generated an average income of 11.04% per year.
 In light of this success, more and more investors are turning to ETFs.

 ETFs trade on the stock exchange like shares and can therefore be bought or sold at any time during trading hours.
 Their price follows the evolution of the index and varies constantly throughout a trading session.
 If it increases, so does the value of the ETF.
 If the index falls, the ETF loses value.

 ETF can track market indexes, but not only that.
 They can also be conceived to track industry, a commodity, or another fund.
 For example, you could have a tennis ETF composed of only tennis-related assets.
+ETFs generate lower levels of capital gains compared to actively managed funds.
 That’s what makes ETFs interesting: endless possibilities.

 Main types of ETF

 As we have seen, there are hundreds of different types of Exchange Traded Funds that are used for income generation, speculation, or hedging.
 Here are some of the main types of ETFs.